Skill Demand Index

 Jobs Analyzed

-Most employers want System Architecture at lead-level proficiency, not surface awareness.
+Most employers want System Architecture at basic competency with practical application.

 Overview